 Privacy and data security are other important issues to keep in mind, so you can never be too cautious about addressing them appropriately.
 Apart from signing a non-disclosure agreement, ensure the company follows modern security standards and conducts regular audits to protect all your sensitive data.

 When all these things are set, it’s time to get acquainted with your team.
 Communicate your priorities and agree on the working process, meeting schedule, deliverables, and other important matters.
 Just like hiring in-house team members, outsourced staff also require an onboarding process, so don’t forget to introduce your toolset and the in-house team members developers will work with.

 It is always exciting to start a new project and watch it transform from just a few lines of code to the first working prototype and then to the full-fledged product.
 Keep track of the project progress, listen to your team’s suggestions, and make decisions to build your ideal software.

 The whole process of choosing a vendor may seem complicated at first.
 But it is worth all the effort, and here’s why.

 It may seem that hiring a freelancer is easier than partnering with a vendor, and it will take all the burden off your shoulders.
 But that’s never the case.
 Finding a perfect fit isn’t always fast and easy—actually, the average time to hire a software engineer can vary from 3+ weeks for junior specialists to 6+ weeks for seniors.

-Budget is usually a key consideration when choosing a software vendor.
-Favorable rates make Ukraine one of the most popular software development destinations.
-Let’s take a closer look at them.
+The cost of project development is one of the key considerations when choosing a software vendor.
+Competitive software developers’ rates make Ukraine one of the most popular software development destinations.
+Let’s research the numbers.